Turning Mecard (TV series): South Korea

+Japan

+Turning Mecard premiered in Japan on 6 February 2016 on TV Asahi.
+It initially aired at 2:30 PM until episode 20 (18 June 2016), but it moved to 3:15 PM since episode 21 (25 June 2016).
+The finale of the series aired on 11 February 2017.

+Pakistan

+In Pakistan, it was aired on Kids Zone, with Urdu dubbing.
+The series received great TRPs in the country.

 English-speaking areas

 There are two existing English dubs for Turning Mecard.

 One English version of Turning Mecard was produced for Choirock and Sonokong by BTI Studios Hong Kong.
 This version, however, does not credit the voice actors, translator, voice director and the recording studio on screen.
 The television channels that broadcast this version include Teletoon and Cartoon Network in Canada (premiering there on May 28 and June 4, 2017, respectively), 9Go! in Australia (premiered on 12 June 2017), Okto in Singapore (premiered on 5 May 2018), TV3 in Malaysia (premiered on 5 June 2018) and Cartoon Network in the Philippines (premiered on 15 December 2018).

 The other version, simply titled Mecard, was produced by Studiopolis for Mattel, which released it on their Mecard website and through the Mattel Action YouTube channel beginning on January 26, 2018.
 It was also streamed on Toon Goggles.
 In Mattel's web release, each full episode is split into two parts.
 A 22-minute version of this dub aired on the syndicated KidsClick programming block in the United States from June 16, 2018 to January 20, 2019.
-This dub was cancelled after 26 half hour episodes.
+This dub was cancelled after 26 half hour episodes with some cut edited from the original version.